massimopavoni/AoC2023-Haskell/README.md

 ### Thoughts
-The solutions are run all together in the [Main](src/Main.hs) module, compiled down to a single optimized executable containing the inputs too.
+The solutions are run all together in the [Main](src/Main.hs) module, compiled down to a single optimized executable.
 <br>
-The answers are obviously specific to the inputs, which is why I made it so that anyone can build and run the project with their own inputs.
+The answers are obviously specific to the inputs, which is why I made it so that anyone can build and run the project with their own inputs (although I tested the program only on Linux).

 This was my very first ever [**Advent of Code**](https://adventofcode.com/2023) and I had a lot of conflicting feelings and opinions about it.